ClaireV38/POOBasicPart6/README.md

-creation of excpetions in method start of car class ans handling exception in index
+creation of converter km to miles and miles to km using static method of Speedometer class